birvasevak/TaskManagementSystem/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The API runs on `http://localhost:44360/` using IIS Express.

+### Testing/Demo

+The application can be tested on the local machine.
+The database script is provided for it's completed use.
+Testing credentials:
+username: john@gmail.com
+password: John@123

 ### Code scaffolding